jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

     mpls_router            40960  1 mpls_iptunnel
     ip_tunnel              24576  1 mpls_router
    ```
-  Each line has three columns:
+  Each line in the output has three columns:

   * Module - The first column shows the name of the module.
   * Size - The second column shows the size of the module in bytes.